AgyLuczak/GIANDS-the-building-company/readme.md

      - Used to resize and crop the images

 - [AmIResponsive](http://ami.responsivedesign.is/)
-    - Used to generate repsonsive image used in README file.
+    - Used to generate responsive image of the website used in README file.

 - [Readme.so](https://readme.so)
     - Used to edit the readme file.